-- If you have fear of dehydration due to excessive physical activity, physical activity in heat, or a stomach virus, stick to a sports drink made without food coloring, artificial sweeteners, and high fructose corn syrup–they do exist, you just have to look closely at ingredients.
+- If you have fear of dehydration due to excessive physical activity, physical activity in the heat, or a stomach virus, stick to a sports drink made without food coloring, artificial sweeteners, and high fructose corn syrup–they do exist, you just have to look closely at ingredients.

-Not only are these “chips” more expensive, the most popular brand is not much more than rice powder or potato powder that has been colored with vegetable puree.
+Not only are these “chips” more expensive, but the most popular brand also is not much more than rice powder or potato powder that has been colored with vegetable puree.
 Some are even seasoned with highly processed chemicals like MSG.

 So what does that break down to?
 A low fiber, low vitamin filler that does not even give you a quarter serving of veggies per serving.